zulip/zulip/templates/zerver/api/get-events-from-queue.md

-# Get new events from an events queue
+# Get events from a queue

 `GET {{ api_url }}/v1/events`